Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Case study

 Here we take $d_{ij}=0.7$, $\forall (i,j)\in\mEf$.
-For line capacity, we set $\fij^{\max}=140$MW for line (1,2), $\fij^{\max}=100$MW for line (7,9), and $\fij^{\max}=200$MW for all the other lines. \item CCED and algorithm parameters.
+To highlight the control effect, we set $\fij^{\max}=140$MW for line (1,2), $\fij^{\max}=100$MW for line (7,9), and $\fij^{\max}=200$MW for all the other lines. \item CCED and algorithm parameters.
 In subproblem \eqref{subPgag}, we set $c_i=c_{ij}=2.326$ (corresponding to $\varepsilon_i=\varepsilon_{ij}=0.01$ for the original problem \eqref{CCED}).
 In subproblem \eqref{subbr}, we set $\Delta b_{ij}^{\max,0}=0.3 b_{ij}^{\textup{rated}}$, $\forall (i,j)\in\mEf$.
-In the algorithm, we take the rated line susceptances to be the initial values, and $\delta=10^{-4}, \beta=0.1$. \end{itemize} With the above settings, we obtain the following four solutions for comparison. \begin{itemize} \item S1: CCED with network flexibility, which is obtained by solving \eqref{CCEDana} using the proposed algorithm. \item S2: CCED without network flexibility, which is the first solution during the iteration for obtaining S1. \item S3: Normal ED with network flexibility, which is obtained by solving \eqref{CCEDana} using the proposed algorithm with $\bm{\Sigma}=\bm{0}$. \item S4: Normal ED without network flexibility, which is the first solution during the iteration for obtaining S3. \end{itemize}
+In the algorithm, we take the rated line susceptances to be the initial values, and $\delta=10^{-4}, \beta=0.1$. \end{itemize} The diagram of the modified IEEE 14-bus system is depicted in Fig. \ref{figcase14tcsc}.
+With the above settings, we obtain the following five solutions for comparison.\footnote{All the optimization problems in the case study are solved by CVX with mosek solver \cite{cvx}.
+The computation platform is Intel(R) Core(TM) i7-9700 CPU with 16GB RAM.} \begin{itemize} \item S1: CCED with network flexibility, which is obtained by solving \eqref{CCEDana} using the proposed algorithm. \item S2: CCED without network flexibility, which refers to the method in \cite{bienstock2014chance}. \item S3: CCED with network flexibility but fixed participation factors $\alpha_{gi}=1/|\mV_g|$, which refers to the method in \cite{bienstock2014chance}. \item S4: Normal ED with network flexibility, which refers to the method in \cite{ding2016optimal}. \item S5: Normal ED without network flexibility, which refers to the method in \cite{ding2016optimal}. \end{itemize}